Bat Bot boasts super advanced aerial capabilities by emulating nature

 Their flight mechanism involves more than 40 types of joints that interlock the bones and muscles to one another creating a musculoskeletal system that can change shape and is capable of movement in multiple independent directions.

 “The B2 possesses a number of practical advantages over other aerial robots, such as quadrotors,” said Chung.
-“Bats do have more 40 active and passive joints; we reduced those numbers to nine (five active and four passive) joints in the B2 robot.
+“Bats do have more 40 active and passive joints; we reduced those numbers to 9 (5 active and 4 passive) joints in the B2 robot.

 The B2 utilizes a morphing skeleton array and a silicone-based membrane skin that enables the robot to change its articulated structure in mid-air without losing an effective and smooth aerodynamic surface.